 Ghostly ‘goings on’ at this historic coaching inn

-Late into the night, when all is still, and only the hardiest of local drinkers remain, The George on Stone Street plays host to a ghostly visitor.
+Late into the night, when all is still, and only the hardiest of local drinkers remain, The George Inn plays host to a ghostly visitor.

 Dressed in 18th century clothing he may only be seen by sensitive souls.
 He sits, drinking at a corner table in the bar of this three hundred year old roadside inn.
 Rumour has it he utters a foul curse as he knocks over his mug of mead.
 Next to him sits a huge ghostly black dog with glowing amber eyes and a slobbering jowl.